An extension of Deligne-Henniart's twisting formula and its applications: Introduction

-} But for arbitrary characters (specially characters with smaller conductors), the equation (\ref{eqn 1.5}) is not true.
-If $\rho$ is a minimal $U$-isotropic Heisenberg representations, then in this paper, we give an extension of the above result (\ref{eqn 1.5}) of Deligne (cf. Theorem \ref{Theorem using Deligne-Henniart} below).
+{\bf However, for arbitrary characters (especially characters with smaller conductors), the equation (\ref{eqn 1.5}) is not true.} If $\rho$ is a minimal U-isotropic Heisenberg representation (for U-isotropic Heisenberg representations, see definition \ref{Definition U-isotropic}, and for minimal conductor Heisenberg representation, see Remark 4.4), then in this paper, we extend the above result (\ref{eqn 1.5}) of Deligne (cf. Theorem \ref{Theorem using Deligne-Henniart} below).
+In Lemma \ref{Lemma U-equivalent}, we show that the U-isotropic Heisenberg representations are induced from some (tame) character of an unramified extension.

-Moreover, by the construction (cf. \cite{D1}, \cite{RL}) of local root numbers, we can attach local root numbers for any virtual representations of $G_F$.
-So, now if we define a {\bf zero-dimensional} virtual representation $\rho_0:=\rho-\dim(\rho)\cdot 1_{G_F}$, where $1_{G_F}$ is the trivial representation of $G_F$, by the representation $\rho$, then from above equation (\ref{eqn 1.5}) we have
+Moreover, by the construction (cf. \cite{D1}, \cite{RL}) of local root numbers, we can attach a local root number for any virtual representation of $G_F$.
+Therefore, if we define a {\bf zero-dimensional} virtual representation from the representation $\rho$ as follows: